 Crowdsourced QA testing works in various ways:

 - Types of testing: Crowdsourced testing ranges from exhaustive exploratory testing to very specific functional testing.
+It crosses other capabilities like usability testing, localization testing, and location testing.

 With the ever-increasing demand for product quality coupled with a need to push to market quickly, QA mobile app testing is absolutely essential.
 Each application should be free of bugs and tested for ease of use and security.